The ability to communicate effectively across borders is more important than ever.

 Number portability.

-In Canada, number portability allows users to transfer their existing phone numbers when switching service providers.
 This means you can retain your Canadian phone number even if you change your telecom provider or switch from a traditional service to VoIP.

 To port a number, you typically must provide your current provider's account information and request the transfer through your new provider.
 It's advisable to check with both providers for specific requirements and potential fees associated with the porting process.